reveng007/DareDevil/README.md

 ### Tools usage:

 - Obfuscator/encrypt.cs:
-1. [For shellcode/PIC blob extraction and encryption]: place it in the directory in which .bin file is present.
+1. [For shellcode extraction and encryption]: place it in the directory in which .bin file is present.
 2. [For url encryption]: Nothing!
 Just paste and run.

 Example:
 ```
 It can encrypt 'shellcode' and 'url' to xor, aes, aes_xor and aes_xor_b64:

-// Creating .bin file and Extracting PIC blob from .bin file:
+// Creating .bin file and Extracting shellcode from .bin file:
 // Creating: https://ivanitlearning.wordpress.com/2018/10/14/shellcoding-with-msfvenom/
 // Extract:
 cmd> encrypt.exe /file:file.bin /out:aes_xor_b64